 - What Does It Mean to Be an Anti-Racist Organization?
-Presented by Dr. Dottie Morris, Associate Vice President for Institutional Equity and Diversity
+Presented by Associate Vice President for Institutional Equity and Diversity

 - Americans with Disabilities Act (ADA): Better Serving Our Students.
-Presented by Dr. Gail Zimmerman, Dean of Students and Lisa David, Associate Director
+Presented by Dean of Students and Disability Services

-- What Do We Mean When We Say….Presented by Dr. Dottie Morris, Associate Vice President for Institutional Equity and Diversity
+- What Do We Mean When We Say….Presented by Associate Vice President for Institutional Equity and Diversity

 - Language Matters: LGBTQ+ Vocabulary.
-Presented by Hunter Kirschner, Coordinator of LGBTQ Student Support.
+Presented by Coordinator of LGBTQ Student Support.

 - Difficult Conversations in the Classroom.
-Presented by Karen Jennings, Psychology Professor and Leaf Seligman, ITW Professor and Clergy Person.
+Presented by psychology faculty and adjunct faculty member and clergy person.

 - Human Resources made commitment to continue to provide resources on topics related to equity and student support.

 - Three community book discussions held to explore The Sum of Us: How Racism Costs Everyone and How We can Prosper Together, by Heather McGhee.

 - Faculty and staff meeting held to discuss actions we can take as a College to show solidarity with people of Asian descent on campus, throughout the United States and globally.